-Military Members, Vets and Spouses Can Attend This Virtual Job Fair Aug.
-15
+Military Members, Vets, Spouses Can Attend This Virtual Job Fair Oct.
+22

 Military service members, veterans and spouses can attend this job fair without ever leaving home.

-According to the site’s FAQ page, participants only need a computer and internet access, as employers will communicate primarily via online chats.
+According to the site’s FAQ page, participants only need a computer and internet access.
+Employers will communicate primarily via online chats.
 Updated versions of Google Chrome or Firefox are recommended for viewing and hearing employer presentations.

 When they find a company of interest, job seekers can apply for a position or sign up for chat sessions to ask questions and learn more about the company.

-The site encourages job seekers to prepare questions to ask in the chat room and develop an elevator pitch for private interactions with potential employers.
+The site encourages job seekers to prepare questions to ask in the chat room and develop a strategy for private interactions with potential employers.